Time Period: 1520-1750

 - 30.07.1838

-- Treaty [Dresden Coinage Convention], links the Northern German and Southern German monetary areas; effective 01.01.1839:
+- Treaty [Dresden Coinage Convention, "Dresdner Münzvertrag"] between the German States on an alignment of the Northern and Southern German coinage areas; effective 01.01.1839:

 - 24.01.1857

-- Treaty [Vienna Coinage Convention, "Wiener Münzverein"], linked the Northern German, Southern German and Austrian monetary areas; effective 01.05.1857
+- Treaty [Vienna Coinage Convention, "Wiener Münzverein"] between the German States and Austria on an alignment between the two German and the Austrian monetary areas; effective 01.05.1857

 - 13.06.1867